data-science-for-biotech/git-novice/index.md

 layout: lesson
 ---

-Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it is possible to send their next planetary lander to Mars.
-They want to be able to work on the plans at the same time, but they have run into problems doing this in the past.
+Wolfman and Dracula have been hired to help with dealing with the ongoing COVID19 pandemic and need to build a tool that can predict SARS-CoV-2 variants from the observed mutations on the spike protein.
+They want to be able to work on the code at the same time, but they have run into problems doing this in the past.
 If they take turns, each one will spend a lot of time waiting for the other to finish, but if they work on their own copies and email changes back and forth things will be